mailtoharshit/awesome-salesforce/README.md

 > Useful resources for creating apps with [Salesforce](http://login.salesforce.com)

 *Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.
-You might also like to read complete awesome list [awesome-list](https://github.com/sindresorhus/awesome).*
+You might also like to read complete [awesome-list](https://github.com/sindresorhus/awesome).*

 ## What is Awesome Salesforce ?